 Opiates offer pain relief and do not interfere with a woman’s ability to push during labor.
-Unlike an epidural, an opiate does not numb the pain but instead it helps to take some“edge” off the pain.
-Opiates can help to reduce anxiety and improve the mother’s ability to cope with painful contractions.
+Unlike an epidural, an opiate does not numb the pain; it instead helps to take some“edge” off of the pain.
+Opiates can help reduce anxiety and improve the mother’s ability to cope with painful contractions.

 What are the potential side effects of opiates?

 - Decreased gastric motility